Liberia leads the way in fighting pandemic learning loss

 Launched in 2016 by the Government of Liberia as the Partnership Schools for Liberia, LEAP started as a three-year pilot scheme to test if a PPP model could accelerate improvements in the country’s primary public education system after it had been decimated by 14 years of civil war and the Ebola health pandemic.

-Bridge Liberia, a NewGlobe program, has been a major partner in LEAP from the beginning.
+NewGlobe program has been a major partner in LEAP from the beginning.
 And from the beginning, LEAP has focussed on results.
 Its goals include the need to:

 ”Establish evidence-based interventions to increase optimal student learning outcomes.”

 Improvements have been clear.
-In Bridge Liberia-supported schools, 81 percent of students who joined in the first grade and have now spent 2½ years in a Bridge Liberia-supported classroom are proficient or basic readers, compared to only 33% of students in traditional public schools.
+In LEAP-supported schools, 81 percent of students who joined in the first grade and have now spent 2½ years in a LEAP-supported classroom are proficient or basic readers, compared to only 33% of students in traditional public schools.

 So it made perfect sense for the Liberian Government to take a program that was already a success and expand it further to combat the impact of covid.

 The expanded LEAP now covers 525 public primary schools in all of Liberia’s 15 counties, giving an additional 60,000 students – 130,000 in all – access to quality education and the opportunity to build a better future.
-Some 70% of LEAP schools are now supported by Bridge Liberia.
+Some 70% of LEAP schools are now supported by the program.

 Making the expansion announcement, The Minister of Education, Professor D. Ansu Sonii, said: